 Degree requirements existing at the time of initial admission will remain in effect for a student only if the student is enrolled during at least one of the terms during the academic year and each successive academic year.
-Students who have not enrolled for courses during at least one calendar year must file a petition for readmission with the Office of Graduate Programs or the Ed.D. in Educational Leadership program and must fulfill all degree requirements in effect at the time of readmission.
-Ph.D. in Leadership Studies students must maintain continuous enrollment in the summer, fall, and spring semesters each year or must file a petition for readmission with the Ph.D. in Leadership Studies program.
+Students who have not enrolled for courses during at least one calendar year must file a petition for readmission with the Office of Graduate Programs and must fulfill all degree requirements in effect at the time of readmission.
+Students in the traditional Ed.D. program must file petitions for readmission with the Ed.D. in Educational Leadership program office.
+Ph.D. in Leadership Studies and Ed.D. cohort students must maintain continuous enrollment in the summer, fall, and spring semesters each year or must file a petition for readmission with the Ph.D. in Leadership Studies program.